Half-Staff Dates & Flag Rules

 - Patriot Day, September 11th (sunrise to sunset)

 - National Firefighters Memorial Day, May (Memorial Weekend has been moved to May for 2023)

 - Pearl Harbor Remembrance Day, December 7th (sunrise to sunset)

 - President's Day, third Monday in February: a celebration that takes place between Lincoln's and Washington's birthdays.
 It is not a half-staff day.

-- Veteran's Day (formerly Armistice Day), November 11th: This is a day to honor our nation's veterans.
+- Veterans Day (formerly Armistice Day), November 11th: This is a day to honor our nation's veterans.
 It is not a day of mourning, but a day of celebration and honor.
 Therefore, it is not a day of half-staff.
-Citizens are encouraged to fly POW/MIA flags and flags of the military branches on this day to show support to our Veterans.
+Citizens are encouraged to fly POW/MIA flags and Military Branch flags on this day to show support to our Veterans.

 - National Korean War Veterans Armistice Day, July 27 of each year: This day marks the anniversary of the signing of a treaty that ended the Korean War.
 From 2000 until 2003 (during 50th anniversary years) this was a half-staff day.
 Each year since the proclamation only acts to "encourage the display of the flag".
 This is a day for special remembrance of the veterans of the Korean War, and especially the United States and allied combatants who made the ultimate sacrifice in Korea.

 - Most half-staff days suggest that the American flag is at half-staff from sunrise until sunset on the days of the order.
 Memorial Day is the exception where the American flag is at half-staff from sunrise until noon.

 - When raising the American flag to half-staff on a vertical pole, always raise it briskly to the top of the flagpole for a moment before lowering it.
 When taking it down for the night, raise it to the top of the flag pole again and lower it to the bottom.